 Mercedes-Benz balance shaft problems and how to check your car.

 Mercedes-Benz V6 and V8 engines had timing chain problems caused by balance shaft and idler gear failures.
-Mercedes produced certain models with defective gears in their balance shafts (M272 engines) or with defective idle gears ( M273 engines).
+Mercedes produced specific models with defective gears in their balance shafts (M272 engines) or with defective idle gears ( M273 engines).
 These faulty gears wear out prematurely, excessively, and without warning, causing the vehicle to malfunction, the ‘check engine light’ to remain illuminated, and the vehicle to misfire or stop driving.
-A lawsuit was filed against Mercedes-Benz, and you can read the details below.
+A lawsuit was filed against Mercedes-Benz; you can read the details below.
 1

 |Mercedes-Benz Timing Chain Sprocket|